kylecorry31/Trail-Sense/README.md

 If an issue has a milestone and you would like to work on it, please leave a comment before working on it or creating a pull request.
 If you do not have the feature completed within 4 days of when I plan to release, I will implement it.

 # FAQ
+- **Trail Sense shows a Running in background notification**
+  - Android 12 requires that apps show a persistent notification when background services are running which access device sensors.
+  - You can disable the "Running in background" notification channel to hide this notification. (https://www.howtogeek.com/715614/what-are-android-notification-channels/)
+  - Alternatively, if you make Trail Sense exempt from battery restrictions, the notification will be removed the next time you open Trail Sense.
+[How to make TS exempt](https://dontkillmyapp.com/)
 - **Trail Sense sends too many notifications**
   - All notifications from Trail Sense can be disabled/re-enabled under their respective settings
   - Android requires background processes which access your location or use a sensor to send a notification (ex.
 Backtrack, weather monitor, and sunset alert).
 On most supported Android versions, you can disable the "Updates" notification channel to hide these notifications. (https://www.howtogeek.com/715614/what-are-android-notification-channels/)